 Today’s brief devotional acrostic is written by my best friend.
 I’ve already introduced her briefly here, but if you follow us on Facebook you know her well.
-Lisa is my beautiful wife and this June we will celebrate 25 years of marriage.
+Lisa is my beautiful wife and we’ve celebrated over twenty-seven years of marriage.

 As an introduction to her thoughts, let me explain that she’s not talking about the maybe so, wishful thinking kind of hope that most people refer to in daily conversation.
 Lisa’s thoughts are based on the concrete reality of biblical hope.

 H – Heaven: H is for Heaven because Heaven is for real.
 We have the eternal home waiting on us if we are children of God.
 Colossians 1:5 states, “because of the hope which is laid up for you in Heaven, of which you heard before in the word of the truth of the gospel.”
 Don’t let your hope fade away.
 Keep pressing on and believing in your hope of Heaven.

 O – Overcome: O is for Overcomer because you are called to be one.
 1st John 5:4, “For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith.”
 With Jesus, you can overcome every battle and trial of life.
 You can trust God, knowing that whatever you might be going through, victory is yours because you are an overcomer.
 The assured hope of overcoming is always present for the one who is born of God.